cjm715/ml_scratch/README.md

 # ML-Scratch

 This is a python library with numpy implementations of common machine learning algorithms.
 This was built for educational purposes as a means to learn the details of machine learning algorithms for myself.
-I hope that others who are learning machine learning will benefit from view the numpy implementations.
+I hope that others who are learning machine learning will benefit from viewing these numpy implementations.

 ## Linear Regression
 Two solvers are implemented to fit data: (1) normal equations and (2) gradient descent.